 VOR Navigation System

-Distance Measuring Equipment (DME) is often collocated with a VOR to give pilots a precise indication of the aircraft's distance from the VOR station.
+Distance Measuring Equipment (DME) often is collocated with a VOR to give pilots a precise indication of the aircraft's distance from the VOR station.

 VORs have AM voice broadcast ability, and each VOR has its own Morse code identifier that it broadcasts to pilots.
-It ensures that pilots are navigating from the correct VOR station, as there are often many VOR facilities within range of a single aircraft.
+It ensures that pilots are navigating from the correct VOR station, as there often are many VOR facilities within range of a single aircraft.

 How it Works